lm3nitro/Projects/MySQL/Part3-MySQL Queries.md

 #### Query #14

-If we are only interested in seeing the top 5, we can use the *Limit* command in conjunction with the *desc* command:
+If I am only interested in seeing the top 5, I can use the *Limit* command in conjunction with the *desc* command:

 ```
 select industries, count(personname) as quantity_of_rich_people from statistics_lm3nitro